lees-oz/terra-parity/README.md

 </p>

 # Terra parity
 *Terra parity* is made to improve productivity and quality for engineers utilizing Infrastructure as Code for building software systems.
-It helps to navigate

 You should be able to benefit from this extension, if the following applies to you:
 - **folder per environment:** in infrastructure code as code repository each environment (`dev`, `test`, `prod` etc.) has a dedicated folder